 Your home must be debt-free to qualify.

 FALSE.
-If you have an outstanding mortgage or equity loan balance, as long as there is enough equity, you may be able to pay off your mortgage and qualify for a Reverse Mortgage.
-All current mortgages, judgments or liens must be paid from the Reverse Mortgage proceeds and are then added to your Reverse Mortgage balance.
-A Reverse Mortgage specialist will advise you of the amount you qualify to receive and if your current mortgage balances cause a shortfall.
-Even if there is a shortfall and you owe money at closing in order to pay off your current mortgage, you are permitted to do so.
+If you have an outstanding mortgage or equity loan balance, as long as there is enough equity in your home, you may be able to qualify for a Reverse Mortgage.
+All current mortgages, judgments or liens must be paid off with the Reverse Mortgage proceeds and will be added to your Reverse Mortgage balance.

 FALSE.
 Seniors from all walks of life are taking advantage of Reverse Mortgages.
 Even though some borrowers may have greater needs than others, a Reverse Mortgage can be an excellent financial planning tool.
-Homeowners with significant income and high-value homes are using Reverse Mortgages in a variety of ways such as delaying Social Security and protecting their assets while using home equity.
-A reverse mortgage can be a great addition to an already solid financial plan for retirement.
+Homeowners with significant income and high-value homes are using Reverse Mortgages in a variety of ways such as delaying Social Security, protecting their assets, and using home equity instead of tapping their retirement portfolios.
+However, many homeowners describe themselves as house-rich, cash poor!
+Whatever your current status, a reverse mortgage can be a great addition to an already solid financial plan for retirement.

 Only those borrowers with excellent credit scores can qualify for a Reverse Mortgage.